Debunking the ACLU’s ‘4 Myths About Trans People in School Sports’

 I have always been interested in the “debunking” genre.
-I’ve seen probably every episode of Mythbusters, and the immense joy I have experienced watching James “The Amazing” Randi expose charlatans peddling snake-oil and paranormal woo woo is almost unparalleled.
-Books like Donald Prothero’s Evolution: What the Fossils Say and Why It Matters, which systematically debunked many Young Earth Creationist claims about how the Grand Canyon was formed, keep me glued to their pages.
+I’ve seen probably every episode of Mythbusters, and experienced immense joy watching James “The Amazing” Randi expose charlatans peddling snake-oil and paranormal woo woo.
+Books like Donald Prothero’s Evolution: What the Fossils Say and Why It Matters, which systematically debunked many Young Earth Creationist claims about how the Grand Canyon was formed, is a classic of the debunking genre.

-My interest in the “debunking” likely stems from my interest in the truth.
+My interest in the debunking genre likely stems from my interest in the truth generally.
 I don’t want to be wrong about any issue for a moment longer than absolutely necessary, and so I’ve always eagerly sought out books and papers purporting to systematically discredit my own closely-held beliefs.
-This is likely why I eventually became a scientist.
-Indeed, the scientific method is basically an instruction manual for debunking, and the progress of science can be summarized as one good debunking after another.
+I try not to hold any emotional attachments to my beliefs, and certainly don’t “identify” with them.
+This is largely why I became a scientist, as the scientific method is basically a step-by-step instruction manual for debunking nonsense, and science basically progresses by the serial debunking of false claims.

 So, when I opened Twitter and saw the ACLU’s thread and accompanying essay purporting to “DEBUNK” several myths about trans athletes, I was excited to dig in.
-Maybe this would finally change my mind on an issue for which I have been repeatedly beaten over the head for wrongthink.
-However, what I found was instead a list of unsupported assertions and distortions that have unfortunately become the norm for many once-great organizations and institutions.
+Perhaps this would finally change my mind on an issue for which I have been repeatedly beaten over the head for wrongthink.
+Instead, what I found was a list of unsupported assertions and distortions that have unfortunately become the norm for many once-great organizations and institutions like the ACLU.

-Given the ACLU’s wide influence and assumed prestige, I thought it would be valuable to inspect each of the ACLU’s claims and offer, if necessary, a scientifically-informed critique.
-And since President Biden has recently signed an Executive Order mandating athletes to be allowed to compete according to their gender identity instead of their biological sex, this is an issue that isn’t going away any time soon.
+Given the ACLU’s wide influence and assumed prestige, I thought it would be valuable to inspect each of the ACLU’s claims and offer a scientifically-informed critique.
+And since President Biden has recently signed an Executive Order mandating athletes to be allowed to compete according to their “gender identity” instead of their biological sex, this is an issue that isn’t going away any time soon.

 The first “myth” that the ACLU attempts to debunk is actually a series of three claims that “sex is binary, apparent at birth, and identifiable through singular biological characteristics.”
 I’ll address these individually.